Love Island’s Paige thinks Lewis Capaldi will “make a joke” out of her Love Island debut

 With the Winter Love Island contestants now confirmed, followers of the ITV present now know who they’re going to see cracking on over the following few weeks.

-And this 12 months’s star Paige Turley has a sense her ex might need rather a lot to say about her look on the present now the key is out.
+And this 12 months’s star Paige Turley has a sense her ex may need so much to say about her look on the present now the key is out.

-The 22-year-old singer dated Britain’s Acquired Expertise star Lewis Capaldi from 2012 to 2014, after assembly at school in Motherwell, Scotland.
+The 22-year-old singer dated Britain’s Obtained Expertise star Lewis Capaldi from 2012 to 2014, after assembly in school in Motherwell, Scotland.

 She added: “I would love to be a fly on the wall, not just for Lewis, but to see all my friends’ reactions.
 I’m sure he will find it funny.”

-It was not too long ago reported Lewis’s smash single, Somebody You Beloved, was impressed by their relationship, however the pop star has by no means introduced who the track is about.
+It was just lately reported Lewis’s smash single, Somebody You Cherished, was impressed by their relationship, however the pop star has by no means introduced who the tune is about.

-- Winter Love Island 2020 confirmed solid – meet the 12 singletons on the lookout for love
+- Winter Love Island 2020 confirmed forged – meet the 12 singletons in search of love

 However does this imply Lewis may very well be creating new content material about Paige?